chonbash/ldap_load_balancer/docs/admin-guide.md

 - **Proxy**: Forwards LDAP traffic (bytes) between clients and one backend per connection.
 In this mode it does not parse or modify bind credentials; SASL (GSSAPI, NTLM) and Simple Bind pass through.
 - **Connection pooling**: Maintains pools of connections to each backend (`numconns`, `bindconns`); reuses them for multiple client requests.
 - **Backend selection**: Chooses a backend per connection using a strategy: `random`, `round_robin`, or `ring_hash` (consistent hashing by client key, e.g. IP).
-- **Health checks**: Optional periodic checks (whoami, bind, or TCP) to mark backends up/down; state is exposed in metrics.
+- **Health checks**: Additional periodic checks (whoami, bind, or TCP) to mark backends as healthy/unhealthy; the status is displayed in metrics.
+By default, an anonymous whoami call is used and the bind section of the configuration is not used.
+If the check is configured as bind, you need to configure the bind section in the configuration.

 ### GSSAPI/Kerberos and keytab